Information for ambulance clinicians

 2. Is the app safe for me to download on my personal phone?

-Use of the app is entirely voluntary; you can access prof-to-prof telephone advice via your health board’s unique Dial-In Number, and you can send messages for advice in your browser.
-You can log in using your credentials for the app.
+Use of the app is entirely voluntary; you can access Telephone Prof-to-Prof Advice via your Health Board’s unique Dial-In Number and by logging in to Consultant Connect in your browser using your credentials for the app.

 3. Is the service free?

-The service is free, meaning there is no cost to users other than the cost of a local telephone call if you are seeking prof-to-prof telephone advice.
+The service is free, meaning there is no cost to users other than the cost of a local call if you are seeking Telephone Prof-to-Prof Advice.
 The Consultant Connect App can be downloaded for free from the App Store or Google Play.

 4. Will I pay any phone charges?

-If using the app on Wi-Fi, you will not be charged for making a call or sending a message.
+If using the app on your practice’s Wi-Fi, you will not be charged for making a call.
 However, if using the app on 3G/4G/5G, this will come out of your data allowance.
 Mobile data will only be used if your phone isn’t connected to Wi-Fi.
-Only a small amount of mobile data is used: 1GB of data allows you to make over 300 calls.
+Only a small amount of mobile data is used: 1GB allows you to make over 300 calls.

 5. Can I still use the service if I have no phone signal or access to Wi-Fi?